A celebration of the Salmon,

 The Chehalis Flats or Lhá:lt are the resting grounds for the migrating eagles and spawning salmon.

-As mentioned, this is a highly sensitive habitat.
+This is a highly sensitive habitat.
 Kayaking and walking through the flats disturbs the resting eagles, and is a danger to salmon eggs and eagles in the area.
 Stay off the flats from October through February.

 There are a number of trails to safely view the eagles and spawning salmon.
 See our guided and self-guided excursions and itineraries.

-Weaver Creek Spawning Channel is CLOSED for 2022.
-To view the spawning salmon, we recommend walking the Eagle Walk at Sandpiper Golfcourse.
+Weaver Creek Spawning Channel is CLOSED for 2023.
+To view the spawning salmon, we recommend walking the Eagle Walk at Sandpiper Resort.
 The Harrison River Valley is a region of endless rivers, streams, and lakes along with the prolific wildlife.
 Our mighty Fraser and Harrison Rivers are the main artery of millions of migrating salmon that pass through on the way to the spawning grounds.
 This river is home of the long-lived white sturgeon, the largest freshwater fish in North America.
 These monster fish grow to over one thousand pounds and can live up to 200 years.
 They are considered to be one of the most spectacular freshwater sports fish, having the reputation for their size, strength, and impressive jumps.

 On the shores of Harrison Lake you have easy boat access to the pristine Harrison River, the first designated Salmon Stronghold in Canada.
 A “Salmon Stronghold” means that all 5 species of salmon live and spawn in our waterways.